userify/ucrypt/README.md

 ## Ucrypt in your own scripts

+Ucrypt is released under the MIT license so please feel free to use in your own programs, both commercial and personal.

-Ucrypt both compresses (with zlib) and encrypts (using libsodium) your data with secure keys.
+Ucrypt both compresses (with zlib) and strongly encrypts (using libsodium) your data with secure keys.
 You can use this within your own programs as well.

 Here's how to use ucrypt in your own scripts (after copying ucrypt.py to /usr/bin)